kristinemlarson/gnssrefl/README.md

 <CODE>download_rinex p041 2020 150 0 -archive sopac</CODE> downloads the data from sopac archive on day of year 150 in 2020

-**download_orbits** downloads orbit files.
+<code>download_orbits</code> downloads orbit files and stores them in $ORBITS.
 See -h for more information.

-**ymd** translates year,month,day to day of year
+<code>ymd</code> translates year,month,day to day of year

-**ydoy** translates year,day of year to month and day
+<code>ydoy</code> translates year,day of year to month and day

-**llh2xyz** translates latitude, longitude, and ellipsoidal ht to X, Y, Z
+<code>llh2xyz</code> translates latitude, longitude, and ellipsoidal ht to X, Y, Z

-**xyz2llh** translates Cartesian coordinates to latitude, longitude, height
+<code>xyz2llh</code> translates Cartesian coordinates to latitude, longitude, height

-**gpsweek** translates year, month, day into GPS week, day of week (0-6)
+<code>gpsweek</code> translates year, month, day into GPS week, day of week (0-6)

-**download_unr** downloads ENV time series for GPS sites from the Nevada Reno website (IGS14), so ITRF 2014.
+<code>download_unr</code> downloads ENV time series for GPS sites from the Nevada Reno website (IGS14), so ITRF 2014.

-**download_tides** downloads up to a month of NOAA tide gauge data given station number (7 characters), and begin/end dates, e.g. 20150601 would be June 1, 2015.
+<code>download_tides</code> downloads up to a month of NOAA tide gauge data given station number (7 characters),
+and begin/end dates, e.g. 20150601 would be June 1, 2015.
 The NOAA API works perfectly well for this, but this utility writes out a file with only columns of numbers instead of csv.

 <HR>